xzhy324/seL4TutDocs/04_Threads.md

 - endpoint capability to send fault messages to,
 - and the reply capability slot.

-### Scheduling model
+### seL4的线程调度模型

-The seL4 scheduler chooses the next thread to run on a specific processing core, and is a **priority-based FIFO round-robin scheduler**.
+The seL4 scheduler chooses the next thread to run on a specific processing core, and is a **priority-based round-robin scheduler（基于优先级的时间片轮转调度）**.
 The scheduler picks threads that are runnable: that is, resumed, and not blocked on any IPC operation.

 #### Priorities

 The scheduler picks the highest-priority, runnable thread. seL4 provides a priority range of 0-255, where 255 is the maximum priority (encoded in `libsel4` as `seL4_MinPrio` and `seL4_MaxPrio`).

 TCBs also have a *maximum control priority* (MCP), which acts as an informal capability over priorities.
 When setting the priority of a TCB, an explicit TCB capability must be provided to derive the authority from to set the priority.
 The priority being set is checked against the authority TCB's MCP and the target priority is greater, the operation fails.
-The root task starts with both priority and MCP set to `seL4_MaxPrio`.
+The root task starts with both priority and MCP set to `seL4_MaxPrio`.对目标线程优先级的修改不能超过修改这自身的优先级

 #### Round robin

 When multiple TCBs are runnable and have the same priority, they are scheduled in a first-in, first-out round-robin fashion.
 In more detail, kernel time is accounted for in fixed-time quanta referred to as ticks, and each TCB has a timeslice field which represents the number of ticks that TCB is eligible to execute until preempted.
 The kernel timer driver is configured to fire a periodic interrupt which marks each tick, and when the timeslice is exhausted round robin scheduling is applied.
-Threads can surrender their current timeslice using the `seL4_Yield` system call.
+Threads can surrender their current timeslice using the `seL4_Yield` system call.相同优先级的线程按时间片循环执行

 #### [Domain scheduling](#Ref)